mishraShilpa-28/sorting-visualizer/README.md

 # Sorting Visualizer

 ## Overview
 Sorting Visualizer is an interactive web application that allows users to explore and visualize various sorting algorithms in action.
 This project was created out of a fascination with sorting techniques and aims to provide an educational and engaging experience for users.
-[Live Preview](https://mishrashilpa-28.github.io/sorting-visualizer/)

 ## Features
 - Supports multiple sorting algorithms, including: